Last updated: First published:

 property, which holds a ViewTransition

-, when viewTransition
+, if viewTransition

 is defined, its updateCallbackDone